Terms and Conditions

 To these ends, the company has a privacy statement, setting out how data relating to individuals is used by the company.

 Events Tracking Ltd capture your company name, contact names, telephone number, email and postal address details, and tracking reservation information.
-This information is captured by Jotform.com a cloud-hosted solution provider.
+This information is captured by in some cases Jotform.com a cloud-hosted solution provider.
 Their compliance to EU Data Protection and GDPR can be found here https://www.jotform.com/eu-safe-forms/

 with a Privacy Statement here https://www.jotform.com/privacy/

 The GPS Tracking data related to our tracking devices is a temporary mapping between a GPS TrackerID and a Group Name.
 The database relationship lasts for the duration of the event or expedition only and is subsequently removed.
-All tracking data is purged after 90 days.
+All tracking data is purged usually every 90 days.